 New BC APPEAL COURT DECISION-How Do I Contest A BC Will Undue Influence?

 In a case that converted a petition to an action so the issue of undue influence could be decided with witnesses at a full trial The BC Court of Appeal in Kerfoot v.
-Richter 2018 BCCA 238 pointed out how BC undue influnce often happens behind closed doors and what the test is to have undue influence claims heard fully at trial.
+Richter 2018 BCCA 238 pointed out how BC undue influence often happens behind closed doors and what the test is to have undue influence claims heard fully at trial.

-The daughter contended that the deceased lacked testamentary capacity and the Will was procured as a result of undue influence by her two siblings, the respondents when a new will changed a 3 way equal division to roughly 45% 45% with only 10% to her.
-The Court of Appeal confirmed the test to be applied on an application to convert a proceeding brought by petition to an action is whether, on the relevant facts and applicable law, there is a bona fide triable issue.
+The daughter contended that the deceased lacked testamentary capacity and the Will was procured as a result of undue influence by her two siblings, the respondents when a new will changed a 3-way equal division to roughly 45% 45% with only 10% to her.
+The Court of Appeal confirmed the test to be applied on an application to convert a proceeding brought by petition to action is whether, on the relevant facts and applicable law, there is a bona fide triable issue.